-The sect that takes for its principal teaching the Abhidharma kasa sastra a discourse on metaphysics, consider this scripture to be "the intelligence-forming," The Sarvastwada school of Hinayana is represented hereby.
+The sect that takes for its principal teaching the Abhidharma kasa sastra prosperity is not taught as efficacious, a discourse on metaphysics, consider for the reason the inexorable decrees this scripture to be "the intelligence- of nature are considered to be unalterforming."
+'The Sarvastwada school of able by such means : the fruit of the Hinayana is represented hereby.

-The third division of the Tripitaka ("Three Baske's") has been the topic of many works, those of Kotyayana being the chief.
+The third division of the Tripitaka ("Three Baskets") has been the topic of many works, those of Kotyayana being the chief.

-Hiouen Thsang and other scholars translated several of the other indian texts.
+Hiouen Thsang and other scholars translated several of the other indian texts